exasol/release-droid/doc/design.md

 Needs: impl

-### RR Creates Release Report
+### RD Creates Release Report
-`dsn~rr-creates-release-report~1`
+`dsn~rd-creates-release-report~1`

-RR creates a release report containing a summary of all releases and their results.
+RD creates a release report containing a summary of all releases and their results.

 Covers: